Calcifications refer to the abnormal deposition of calcium salts (primarily calcium hydroxyapatite) in soft tissues of the body.

 The most common diagnostic investigations to assess the calcifications are:

-Despite most of the calcification of the musculoskeletal system could be prevented with an early diagnostic and physiotherapy treatment, even the most advanced calcification can be treated.
+Despite the fact that most of the calcification of the musculoskeletal system could be prevented with early diagnostic and physiotherapy treatment, even the most advanced calcification can be treated.

-The most common hands-on physiotherapy treatments are that one performed physiotherapy tools.
+The most common hands-on physiotherapy treatments are those performed with physiotherapy tools.

-The less-known physiotherapy technique is the so-called Diacutaneous Fibrolysis which is always a type of soft tissue mobilization physiotherapy technique.
-This is performed with specific stain steel hooks with different dimensions to perform a more aggressive treatment to break down calcification and adhesion.
+The lesser-known physiotherapy technique is Diacutaneous Fibrolysis, a type of soft tissue mobilisation physiotherapy technique.
+This is performed with specific stainless steel hooks with different dimensions to perform a more aggressive treatment to break down calcification and adhesion.

 A few months ago, in our sports clinic in London, we got a patient with an old Achilles tear and a consequent conspicuous build-up of calcification.